Architecture of Lebanon: Byblos

+Byblos is one of the oldest inhabited cities in the world, tracing back to around 8800 years B.C.
+The castle in Byblos, surrounded by a moat, was built by the Crusaders from indigenous limestone and the remains of Roman structures.
+Saladin captured the town and castle in 1188 and partially dismantled the walls in 1190.
+Later, the Crusaders recaptured Byblos and rebuilt the fortifications of the castle in 1197.

 Sidon

 Sidon is one of the most popular tourist destinations in Lebanon, due largely to its historical sites.
 The two main cultural influences on Sidon were the Egyptian Pharaohs and the Greeks.
 The city is known for the castle of Sidon which is a castle on the sea that was built in 1228 by Crusaders.
 The castle was built on the remains of a Phoenician shrine dedicated to the God Melkart.
 This castle's location falls on an island in the Lebanese city of Saida, it is about 80 meters from the beach, linked by bridge building on a rocky nine barrages.
 The roof is usually used for sightseeing providing an exquisite view of the port and the old remains of the city.
 The city Sidon by itself has become a touristic destination because of its value in the history of the country as a whole and for the beauty of its architecture.